cnlohr/what_im_up_to/randomnotes/linux_on_a_powerspec_1510.md

-# Installing Linux on a PowerSpec 1510
+# Installing Linux on a PowerSpec 1510 / PowerSpec 1710

 I've taken some notes about what I needed to do to get Linux running on my powerspec.
 Most notably, with regards to the NVIDIA + Intel card.
 This is the same laptop that's built on a clevo frame with aIntel I7-7700 and an Nvidia GTX 1070.
 These instructions for the most part should also workon